coloteong/blog_claud28/README.md

 # blog_claud28

 Hello!
 I am Claudia.
 This is my blog.
 I am a Master's of Data Science (Computational Linguistics) student at the University of British Columbia.
-Happy to see you on my blog :D
+Happy to see you on my blog!

-Trying to edit this to experiment for Lab 4